Ieee80211Interface

 pcapRecorder.snaplen int 65535

-maximum number of bytes to record per packet
+Maximum number of bytes to record per packet

 pcapRecorder.dumpBadFrames bool true

-enable dump of frames with hasBitError
+Enable dump of frames with hasBitError

-pcapRecorder.sendingSignalNames string "packetSentToLower"
+pcapRecorder.sendingSignalNames string "transmissionEnded"

-space-separated list of outbound packet signals to subscribe to
+Space-separated list of outbound packet signals to subscribe to

-pcapRecorder.receivingSignalNames string "packetReceivedFromLower"
+pcapRecorder.receivingSignalNames string "receptionEnded"

-space-separated list of inbound packet signals to subscribe to
+Space-separated list of inbound packet signals to subscribe to

 pcapRecorder.dumpProtocols string "ethernetmac ppp ieee80211mac"

-space-separated list of protocol names as defined in the Protocol class
+Space-separated list of protocol names as defined in the Protocol class

 pcapRecorder.packetFilter object "*"

-which packets are considered, matches all packets by default
+Which packets are considered, matches all packets by default

 pcapRecorder.helpers string ""

-usable PcapRecorder::IHelper helpers for accept packettype and store/convert packet as specified linktype currently available: "inet::AckingMacToEthernetPcapRecorderHelper"
+Usable PcapRecorder::IHelper helpers for accept packettype and store/convert packet as specified linktype currently available: "inet::AckingMacToEthernetPcapRecorderHelper"

 pcapRecorder.alwaysFlush bool false

-flush the pcapFile after each write to ensure that all packets are captured in case of a crash
+Flush the pcapFile after each write to ensure that all packets are captured in case of a crash

 mgmt.macModule string